FedericoMazzone/openfhe-statistics/README.md

 ## Paper and Citation

-This repository accompanies our paper [Efficient Ranking, Order Statistics, and Sorting under CKKS](https://arxiv.org/abs/2412.15126), in publication at the USENIX Security '25.
+This repository accompanies our paper [Efficient Ranking, Order Statistics, and Sorting under CKKS](https://arxiv.org/abs/2412.15126), in publication at USENIX Security '25.

 If you use this work, please cite: